singularity-code/scim-endpoint/README.md

 Pimp the application.properties file included.

 The storage implementation class can be changed to the one you implemented.
+- memory storage implementation : basic fast access with flushing to a file
+- mongo storage implementation

 For the token/JWT on forgerock openidm, just point the endpoint to http://localhost:8090/scim/v2/token and use the credentials from the application.properties.